CodeSammich/discord-bot/README.md

 **1) Clone the repository**

-> cd ~ && git clone https://github.com/CodeSammich/discord-bot && cd ~/discord-bot
+> cd ~ && sudo apt install git && git clone https://github.com/CodeSammich/discord-bot && cd ~/discord-bot

 **2) Go to the [Discord Developer Portal](https://discordapp.com/developers/applications/) and create a project.**
 **Under the `Bot` section, create a bot and copy the Token by clicking `Copy`.**